mitthrawnuruodo/bootstrap-sass-demo/README.md

 Use `npm i` to initialize project (install node_modules locally).

-Use `sass --watch scss/custom.scss:css/style.css` to make CSS.
+Use `sass --watch scss/custom.scss:css/style.css` to update CSS from SCSS.